Here you can find answers to frequently asked questions about the new UNSW3+ Academic Calendar.

 In 2019, the normal study load will be 8 courses spread over three terms, with an option of completing 9 courses (three per term).

 Domestic students wishing to be considered full-time need to enrol in a minimum of 12 Units of Credit (UoC) each term, or 36 UoC across three standard terms with at least one course enrolment in each term.
 The three terms must be standard terms (not summer), and one course enrolment must be at least one UoC.
 A number of course combinations will enable you to remain eligible to retain full-time status for the duration of the year or only in certain terms if you need more time for internships, volunteering or other extra-curricular activities.
 Further information and a full time status tool an be found here.

-From October 2018, UNSW will move to annual enrolment which will allow students to select their courses for the academic year ahead.
+UNSW has moved to annual enrolment which allows students to select their courses for the academic year ahead.
 The selection of class times will open approximately 10 weeks before each term for students to confirm their class selection.
 It is possible for students to change the details of their course enrolment before the teaching session starts, so students should enrol in a full year of courses even if they aren't sure about their schedule.